Friday April 27, 2018

 at the Nassau Park Pavilion

 Join us for an afternoon of cultural exhibits, performances, and arts activities for the whole family!
-Together we will celebrate how the arts are integral to celebrating diversity at this free event for families.
-The day will feature Indian, Chinese and other music and dance performances from our diverse community.
-For more information or to perform, please write to: firstname.lastname@example.org Rain date will be May 20.
+Together we will celebrate how the arts are integral to celebrating diversity at this free event.
+The day will feature music and dance performances from our diverse community.
+For more information or to perform, please write to: email@example.com Rain date will be May 20.

 Our mission is to provide professional quality community arts programming in order to support, educate, inspire and promote the arts and art appreciation.
 Will you join us?